eddiecorrigall/Tube/README.md

 ![Tube thumbnail](thumbnail.png)

 **Future Plans**
+* Move file browser to top, and have it drop down for when the user wants to select a file
 * Find out how to support more video and audio file formats!
 * Connect via HTTP to HEC using mobile phone to act as a remote, Examples:
 	* Adjust volume / pause, even when you are not in the same room